WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage.md

 ```

 To delete a subscription, pass `Push.Dapp.Params.Delete` with the push topic that is to be deleted.
 If unsuccessful, an error is returned in the callback.

+### Where to Go from Here

+- View a [guide](../guides/dapp-push-integration.md) for common use cases for dapps that use push notifications.